mikaelri/Budgeting-Application-Project/README.md

 flask run
 ```

-***Possible future enhancements and ideas***
+***Possible future enhancements***

-- Upgrade the front-end and make it visually more clear
+- Add a view, which would provide a better look for the user to see inside the budget, i.e. different functions to show more details of the budget, not only net result.
+This could be a dynamic table, where the user could filter transactions.

-- Upgrade the UX with better navigation possibilities (this in link with point 2. above) and consider changes for the application to be more user friendly
+- Modify the admin page so it would show who is the creator for certain budget, i.e. dropdown for the table.

-- Modify the admin page table so it would show who is the creator for certain budget (i.e. dropdown) or make a double check asking if you really want to delete a budget from a selected user
+- Upgrade the UX with better navigation possibilities and consider changes for the application to be more user friendly

-- Add view, which would provide a better look for the user to see inside the budget (i.e. different functions to show more details of the budget, not only net result)
+- Upgrade the front-end and make it visually more clear.